mmikowski/urianchor/README.md

 ## Summary ##

-A jQuery plugin for management of the uri hash component.
+A jQuery plugin for management of the URI hash component.

 ## Release Notes ##